oliviafpersonal/sei-project-three/README.md

 }
 ```

-Later on I added the Login and registration forms as components into a React Modal using React Portals and useRef() hook to reference the modals.
+Later on I added the Login and registration forms as components into a React Modal using React Portals and the useRef() hook to reference the modals.

-Again trying to mirror the aesthetic and functionality of the real airbnb website.
+Once again trying to mirror the aesthetic and functionality of the real airbnb website.

 <img width="964" alt="hamburger-nav" src="https://lh5.googleusercontent.com/naxrbk4BA4f9fjWrB9xQ6YLD4NcI1x0oGxGvHvLmc-yHjOIG_kjjHrGSk_6a0ANHjY9DdY3M8TIOlJLZt_zYVShAksm5AX6-aDId4E31VeZO1cqtzOLIW1GM7Vqc91DoCt03yvoP">